Mossberg Maverick 88

 The Mossberg Maverick 88 is a pump action shotgun manufactured for O.F.
 Mossberg & Sons.
-The Maverick 88 is virtually identical to the Mossberg 500.
 Factory Maverick 88s feature a black, synthetic only stock and forearm, cylinder bore (although interchangeable chokes are available on some hunting models), and cross-bolt safety.
-Most accessories not dealing with the trigger are interchangeable with a Mossberg 500.
+Most accessories not dealing with the trigger, safety, or pump forearm are interchangeable with a Mossberg 500.

 Overview

 The Maverick line of shotguns is assembled in Eagle Pass, Texas, using some parts manufactured outside of the United States, mainly from Mexico, which contributes to their relatively lower price in comparison to the Mossberg 500 series of shotguns.

 The trigger groups will not interchange between Maverick 88 and Mossberg 500 models, but the majority of other parts, including barrels, stocks, and magazine tubes, will (the barrel and magazines must be the same length).
 Maverick 88s do not come equipped with any sling mounts (except the security model), as the Mossberg 500 series does.

 Maverick 88 shotguns feature a trigger guard-mounted cross-bolt safety as opposed to a top tang safety, which is used on the Mossberg 500 series.

 Early Model 88s were equipped with a single slide action bar, but this was updated to a dual slide action bar in 1990.
 Also the Maverick 88 does not have a receiver top pre-drilled and tapped for a Weaver scope mount rail.

 Maverick 88 with 28 inch barrel with detached 18 inch barrel as a set.

 Maverick 88s are factory finished with steel bluing only, whereas Mossberg 500s have factory-blued, nickel-plated or parkerized (barrel/magazine) options.